CompMaterSci/python-geometry/docs/transformations.rst

 In this example a transformation corresponding to a 90° rotation around the :math:`z`-axis is initialized.

->>> from geometry.transformations import OrthogonalTransformation
+>>> from python_geometry.transformations import OrthogonalTransformation
 >>> transformation = OrthogonalTransformation(
 ...     x=np.array([0, 1, 0]),
 ...     y=np.array([-1, 0, 0]),
 ...     z=np.array([0, 0, 1]))

+This :class:`~python_geometry.transformations.OrthogonalTransformation` object
-This :class:`~geometry.transformations.OrthogonalTransformation` object can now be used to transform vectors from the current coordinate system to the target coordinate system
+can now be used to transform vectors from the current coordinate system to the target coordinate system

 >>> transformation.pushforward(np.array([1, 0, 1]))
 array([ 0.,  1.,  1.])